gradymke/dbb-blog/content/post/2016-05-tom-tibbett.md

 He could certainly could tell a story, about literally anything.
 One time he told me a 15 minute story about a bee he encountered while on the roof at Bev and Bill's house!
-He had a particular gift of gab. in that he could strike up a conversation with literally anybody about almost anything.
+He had a particular gift of gab in that he could strike up a conversation with literally anybody about almost anything.
 Jenny and I had lived in Seattle for about a year when Tom and Shirley came to visit us.
 At the time we hadn't met many of our neighbors.
 After the first morning Tom was